A Healthy Approach to Juice for Toddlers (& Kids)

 Cranberry Juice

-Cranberry juice is a good source of vitamin C and antioxidants, and it can be a healthy part of a toddler’s diet.
+Cranberry juice is a good source of vitamin C and antioxidants, and it can be a healthy part of a child’s diet.
 If you are giving your toddler cranberry juice, be sure to choose 100% cranberry juice.

 Avoid cranberry drinks and cranberry cocktails, which often contain added sugar and other ingredients.